Stringbuilder101/cb/README.md

 (Student log in is on the home page)
 Images used from pixabay.com free to use for non comercial purposes with the lisence.
 4. Front End - HTML, CSS, JAVAScript.
-5. Backend - AJAX, PHP
+5. Backend - EJS, first 2 Deliverables planned to use PHP.
+Variables for JSON object kept exactly the same.
-6. Mongo DB or SQL
+6. Database - SQL.
 7. https://github.com/Stringbuilder101/chalkboard/blob/main/README.md
-The differeneces arised from a more closely following project requrents.
+The differeneces arised from a more closely following project requirements.